brschroeder/centos-mailinabox/ideas-features.md

 * How to know if reboot is required?
 See yum-utils on RHEL7 or dnf-utils on RHEL8 (probably, this package exists on Fedora 29).
 This examines running apps but does it capture kernel updates as well?
 See [here](https://serverfault.com/questions/122178/how-can-i-check-from-the-command-line-if-a-reboot-is-required-on-rhel-or-centos) for an example
 * When user restores a backup certain things are missing (secret key used to encrypt backups) and certain things are "duplicated" (details of the Let's Encrypt account, [see this](https://discourse.mailinabox.email/t/multiple-lets-encrypt-accounts-preventing-certificate-from-renewing/4468) which happened when users upgraded from Ubuntu 14.04 to 18.04).
 Need to ensure that fresh installs, like major OS upgrades or moving to different machines, don't conflict with backups.
 * Choose a name but first check existing trademarks on [TESS](http://tmsearch.uspto.gov/bin/gate.exe?f=searchss&state=4801:d3huad.1.1)
+* New backup option to use Backblaze B2 (which would use rclone under the hood).
+Ensure things like secret keys are excluded from backup.
+* Checkout [Hugo](https://gohugo.io/) for building a project website.
+As a clean/simple example see the [rclonewebsite](https://rclone.org/)

 ## Spam Filtering ##
 * Spam filtering should be adaptive i.e. should adapt over time after being trained by user.
 The user should move flag mails somehow, then spam filter should learn from them and adapt it's behavior.
 Should this be an a per-user basis or server wide (learning from all users is combined into one pool)?